NunoJorge21/PIC1/siteProjeto/content/english/blog/hello_world.md

 author: SSM Team
 description: "This is meta description"
 ---
-> The Smart Sound Monitoring website is officially up and running.
+> Nuno Jorge launched the Smart Sound Monitoring website on the IST server; it is officially up and running.
 Essential information and features are both available and functional.